Errare-humanum-est/CMurphi/MURPHI.md

 These notes are based on information provided to Stanford that has not been independently verified or checked.

-D.  Support, comments, feedback
+## Support, comments, feedback

-If you need help or have comments or suggestions regarding Murphi, please send electronic mail to "murphi@verify.stanford.edu".
+If you need help or have comments or suggestions regarding Murphi, please send electronic mail to <murphi@verify.stanford.edu>.
 We do not have the resources to provide commercial-quality support, but we may be able to help you.